Bill Ferguson

 • Acupuncture to relieve the pain

 • Referral to a Podiatrist for a biomechanical examination to find out if dropped arches or other foot problems are causing the condition.
-If necessary I will recommend you to Sue Ferguson, Chiropodist and Podiatrist, www.sueferguson.co.uk who can provide custom made orthotics and advice on day and night splints.
-See also Superfeet insoles for ready made insoles
+If necessary I will recommend you to Sue Ferguson, Chiropodist and Podiatrist, www.sueferguson.co.uk who can provide custom made orthotics, over the counter orthotics and advice on day and night splints.

 Contact Bill Ferguson